aharisivakumar/portfolio-simple-website/README.md

 * CSS3

 ## How to view
-you csan access my portfolio website by visiting [https://aharisivakumar.github.io/portfolio-simple-website/]free to explore the content and get in touch!
+you csan access my portfolio website by visiting [https://aharisivakumar.github.io/portfolio-simple-website/] free to explore the content and get in touch!

 ## Purpose